ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 #### Using Inputs

 In case you want to use a pin as input, you can select whether the input needs to be driven to high or low.
-The switching threshold of the input is ~11V.
+The switching threshold of the input is ~10V with a hysteresis of ~200mV.

 ![Use Inputs]({{ '/user-docs/images/edge-solutions/moducop/io-modules/binaryiotypea/use-case-inputs.svg' | relative_url }})

 #### Controlling a DC Motor

 This example shows how you can control a DC Motor in both directions:

+**Warning** When changing direction, open the currently closed contacts first, ensure they are open before closing the complementary switch (brake before make)!
+{: .notice--warning}

 ![DC Motor Application]({{ '/user-docs/images/edge-solutions/moducop/io-modules/binaryiotypea/use-case-motor.svg' | relative_url }})